Abdullah1423/ML_fraud_Detection/README.md

 <!-- Essential Libraries -->
 ### Essential Libraries

-To get started you need to install Python Jupyter and run the following command To download all libraries at once
+Using the terminal run the following command To download all libraries at once
 * pip
   ```sh
   pip install numpy pandas matplotlib seaborn torch torchvision xgboost scikit-learn joblib